 St. Joan Antida High School has made a complete turn-around and is truly empowering young women to take the world by storm.
 There is a new International Baccalaureate Curriculum.
 Art and Music have been restored to the curriculum.
 There is a complete compliment on Engineering classes.
 Students who graduate from St. Joan Antida High School and get in to MSOE are accepted for the cost of the high school tuition.
 This is more than $25 000 off of MSOE's tuition.
 The school has corrected its attendance and discipline problems and students who are disorderly are dealt with in a swift and appropriate manner.
 Teachers are supported to take risks and students are pushed to work beyond what they believe they can do.
 A new academic intervention program has also been put into place that is designed to bring students to math proficiency in four years.
 Last year 20 girls went from being 4th and 5th grade math proficient to being ready for Algebra in this program.
 SJA is in a rebirth and it is exciting to be part of this transformation.
 Come see us for yourself!!!
 Call us at 414-272-8423 to schedule a tour!
 I know our admissions people would love to take your call!

 St. Joan Antida High School is a private high school in Milwaukee.
-The principal of St. Joan Antida High School is Paul Gessner, Head of School, whose e-mail is email@example.com.
-252 students go to St. Joan Antida High School and identify as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
-The student to teacher ratio at St. Joan Antida High School is 14:1.
+The principal of St. Joan Antida High School is Maricruz Talavera-Pettis, whose e-mail is firstname.lastname@example.org.
+252 students attend St. Joan Antida High School and identify mostly as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+The ratio of students to teachers at St. Joan Antida High School is 14:1.
 Alliance School of Milwaukee is one of the nearest high schools.

 - Computer arts